Nameshar/electrum-server/HOWTO.md

 **Hardware.** The lightest setup is a pruning server with diskspace requirements well under 1 GB growing very moderately and less taxing on I/O and CPU once it's up and running.
-However note that you also need to run memorycoind and keep a copy of the full blockchain.
-If you have less than 2 GB of RAM make sure you limit memorycoind to 8 concurrent connections.
+However note that you also need to run Protosharesd and keep a copy of the full blockchain.
+If you have less than 2 GB of RAM make sure you limit Protosharesd to 8 concurrent connections.
 If you have more ressources to spare you can run the server with a higher limit of historic transactions per address.
 CPU speed is also important, mostly for the initial block chain import, but also if you plan